A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 March-May (autumn) and September-November (spring) have the best weather with mild temperatures and fewer crowds.
 Summer (December-February) can be hot and humid, while winter (June-August) is cooler but still pleasant for city exploration.
 I went in November and the weather was perfect.

-Final thoughts on the best 4 day Buenos Aires itinerary
+Final thoughts on this 3 day Buenos Aires itinerary